Somehow, I underestimated the speed of my recovery.

 When I came face to face with my last traumatic incident I relented, fell to my knees and crawled my way out of my workplace.
 The only thing I knew is that I had finally fallen victim to post traumatic stress disorder.
 At least, that was what I suspected.

-Please note: that if you think you may have PTSD, please contact your health care provider and talk to them.
+Please note: if you think you may have PTSD, please contact your health care provider and talk to them.
 I highly recommend you request a referral to your mental health services.

 Want help fund my book? donate: GOFundMe – The Road To Mental Wellness – The book